wjglerum/quarkus-ai-agent-workshop/step-06-rag/README.md

 ### 4) Update bot system message

-To make the bot more aware, let's add "You use provided information to you about city guides." to the system message.
+To make the bot more aware, let's add "You use provided information to you about Antwerp and Rotterdam." to the system message.

 ```
 @SystemMessage("""
                 You are a helpful bot that helps users with recommendations about their location.
                 You can get their location and extract the latitude and longitude.
-                You use provided information to you about city guides.
+                You use provided information to you about Antwerp and Rotterdam.
             """)
 ```